TD Bank is a prominent online bank and lending institution whose origin dates all the way back to 1855.

 TD Bank also offers a wide range of government-backed mortgages that can help you qualify with a lower credit score or get started with a lower down payment than you would need with a conventional loan.

 You can use a TD Bank mortgage to purchase a property or refinance the home loan you already have.
-You can even get a quote online or call in to TD Bank to speak with a mortgage professional for personalized help.
+You can even get a quote online or call the TD Bank customer service line to speak with a mortgage professional for personalized help.

 When it comes to tapping into your home equity, TD Bank offers both home equity loans and home equity lines of credit, or HELOCs.